R0oo0zbe/Synthetic-Spectrum-Generation-with-a-Dense-VAE/README.md

 ![Reconstruction example 2](figures/reconstruction_02.png)

-These examples show that the VAE reproduces the main MALDI-TOF peak locations and overall spectral structure of held-out real spectra.
-The selected β = 0.01 model achieved a median test reconstruction Pearson correlation of approximately **0.936**.

-Some high-intensity peaks are underestimated and smaller spectral details are smoothed, which is expected from the compression imposed by the latent representation.
+These examples show that the VAE reproduces the main MALDI-TOF peak locations and overall spectral structure of held-out real spectra, and the selected β = 0.01 model achieved a median test reconstruction Pearson correlation of approximately **0.936**, some high-intensity peaks are underestimated and smaller spectral details are smoothed, which is expected from the compression imposed by the latent representation.
 Overall, the reconstructions show that the model learned the dominant spectral patterns well.

 ## Mean real vs synthetic spectrum

 ![Mean spectrum comparison](figures/tic_mean_spectrum_real_vs_synthetic.png)

 The mean synthetic spectrum reproduces many of the dominant peak locations observed in the real data, showing that the VAE captures important population-level spectral structure.
 After TIC normalization, the Pearson correlation between the real and synthetic mean spectra was approximately **0.878**.
 Differences remain in peak amplitudes and background intensity, indicating that the generator does not reproduce the population distribution perfectly.
 This is consistent with the formal evaluation, where synthetic spectra were realistic but showed reduced coverage of real-data diversity.